 While assessing whether any indications of impairment exist for mineral interests and royalties, consideration is given to both external and internal sources of information.
-As a result of an update to the production profile of the Gualcamayo Mine and the ounces expected under the royalty, the company re-evaluated the carrying value of its royalty investment.
-As a result of this review, the Company recorded an impairment charge of \$4.5 million (\$3.2 million, net of tax).
+As a result of an update to the production profile of the Gualcamayo Mine and the ounces expected under the royalty, the Company re-evaluated the carrying value of its royalty investment.
+As a result of this review, during the six months ended June 30, 2018, the Company recorded an impairment charge of \$4.5 million (\$3.2 million, net of tax).

 Under the Company's normal course issuer bid ("NCIB"), the Company is able until April 4, 2019, to purchase up to 9.2 million common shares.
 The NCIB provides the Company with the option to purchase its common shares from time to time.
+As of the date of the MD&A, the Company has purchased and cancelled approximately 1.4 million common shares.